aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

 ## Work through the test Jupyter notebook

 As mentioned earlier, Jupyter notebooks integrates live code, notes, and visualizations in a single file.
 The main components of Jupyter notebooks are known as cells.
-Cells can be designated as "Code" cells (to hold programming code), "Markdown" cells (to hold Markdown notes), or "Raw" strings ().
+Cells can be designated as "Code" cells (to hold programming code), "Markdown" cells (to hold Markdown notes), or "Raw" strings.

 The `local_env_test.ipynb` notebook has 3 code cells and 3 markdown cells, and will produce an interactive widget once we run through all cells in the notebook.